uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_property.rst

             property.
           | For CSR this guarantees that the column indices are sorted in
             ascending order for a given row.
-          | For COO this guarantees that that the row indices are sorted in
+          | For COO this guarantees that the indices are sorted by row then by
-            ascending order.
+          column in ascending order.

 set_matrix_property
 -------------------